xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 1. Why might it be important to have `n_cell` be a power of 2 in the "Race" example but not in the "Pachinko" example?
   * In the "Race" example we use multigrid to solve for the flow field.

-2. How do I build an AMReX-based code in 2D vs 3D?
-  * set `DIM=2` vs `DIM=3` in the `GNUmakefile`
-3. How do I build a serial version vs a parallel version of an AMReX-based code?
-  * If you set `USE_MPI=TRUE` in the `GNUmakefile` then you can run in serial or parallel.
-4. How different is the Pachinko code itself for 2D vs 3D?
+2. How different is the Pachinko code itself for 2D vs 3D?
   * Not very!
 Search for the test on `AMREX_SPACEDIM` in the source files to see how few lines are different.

-5. How could I make the parallel decomposition in the Pachinko example load balance the particle work?
+3. How could I make the parallel decomposition in the Pachinko example load balance the particle work?
   * Use a cost function based on number of particles instead of number of grid cells.

 ### Suggested Evening Activities

-1) In the "AMR 101" example, what quantities could I choose as refinement criteria besides the magnitude of phi?
+1) In the "AMR 101" example,
+       * what quantities could I choose as refinement criteria besides the magnitude of phi?
-   What factors determine the size and shape of the refined regions?
+       * what factors besides the refinement criteria define the size and shape of the grids?

-   Hint: you might want to read this first: https://amrex-codes.github.io/amrex/docs_html/GridCreation.html
+        ( Hint: you might want to read this first: https://amrex-codes.github.io/amrex/docs_html/GridCreation.html )

-2) In the "Off to the Races" example, what is the configuration of obstacles in which the first particle reaches the end-line in the shortest time?
+2) In the "Off to the Races" example,
+      * what is the configuration of obstacles in which the first particle reaches the end-line in the shortest time?
+      * does making the grid finer make the particles not get "stuck" on the obstacles?

-3) In the "Off to the Races" example, would a different linear solver be faster?
+      * would a different linear solver be faster?
-   Try adding "use_hypre = 1"  to the command line -- is this faster or slower?
+        ( Hint: try adding "use_hypre = 1" to the inputs_3d file )

-4) In the Pachinko example, how well can I control the final distribution of particles from the initial particle positions?
+4) In the Pachinko example,
+     * how well can I control the final distribution of particles from the initial particle positions?
+     * if I made the number of grids in the domain be different, how would that change the domain decomposition?
+     * how could I modify the code to make the particles bounce off each other as well?
+Does AMReX have a way of doing that?

 ### Further Reading